Filip-Rak/Discrete-Modelling/README.md

 A complex 2D fluid simulation based on Lattice Boltzmann Method in C++ using SFML and TGUI libraries as well as CUDA framework with the following features:
 - **Three cell states**: Air, Fluid, Wall.
 - **Simulation of particles**: Positions of particles as well as their trajectories are calculated based on the fluid flow and visualized.
-- **Random seed generation**: Probability of cell being of Fluid type inputted by the user.
+- **Random seed generation**: Probability of cell being of Fluid type entered by the user.
 - **Real-time grid manipulation**: User can modify any cell to be of any type while the simulation is running or paused.
 - **Simulation controls**: The simulation can be paused, sped up, slowed down, reset or regenerated.
 - **Visual grid options**: Toggleable buttons allow for display of streamlines, grid lines and trajectory of particles.
 - **Visualization of velocity**: Additional windows for displaying the velocity on X and Y axes.
-- **Ability to change the processing unit from CPU to GPU in real-time**: Regrettably, the GPU update method is non-functional in the final version.
-The reason for this is that every subsequent project required significant changes to the automaton's rule application, which in turn meant that both the CPU and GPU automaton update codes had to be rewritten each time.
+- **Ability to change the processing unit from CPU to GPU in real-time**: *Note: GPU functionality was deprecated in later projects due to iterative rule changes*.
-- **Following a specified cell**: Ability to debug information about mouse selected cell each frame in the console for debugging.
+- **Cell Debugging**: Inspect real-time data for any cell selected with the mouse, logged to the console each frame.
-- **Exporting as image**: The state of the automaton can be saved as a set of 3 images: main grid, X-axis velocity and Y-axis velocity.
+- **Exporting as images**: The state of the automaton can be saved as a set of 3 images: main grid, X-axis velocity and Y-axis velocity.
 - **Saving / Loading of the progress**: The progress of the automaton can be saved into a .csv file.
 The same file can be loaded to continue the computations in a different session